Important: There is a new way to log in to library databases from off campus.

 This will direct you to a portal login screen.

 Research authors and their works, literary movements and genres.
-Combines Literature Criticism Online and Literature Resource Center in one interface.
+Combines Literature Criticism Online, Literature Resource Center, and the "For Students" series in one interface.
 Tutorial

 EBSCO Discovery Service